 Plant Tissue Testing

-Plant tissue analysis is normally used for the following reason:
+Plant tissue analysis is normally conducted to:

-To determine the reason for poor growth, or to check on accumulation of mineral elements toxic to plants.
+- Diagnose the reason for poor growth, or to check on accumulation of mineral elements toxic to plants.

-Getting the Sample to the Lab
+Getting the sample to the laboratory

 Attn: Sample Preparation